Heather Miller (businesswoman): Post-Career

-She is a member of the board of trustees of the Johns Hopkins University (JHU), Johns Hopkins Medicine (JHM) and the Chair of the Board of Managers of the Johns Hopkins Applied Physics Laboratory.
+She is a member of the board of trustees of the Johns Hopkins University (JHU), Johns Hopkins Medicine (JHM) and the chair of the Board of Managers of the Johns Hopkins Applied Physics Laboratory.
 The Applied Physics Laboratory is a not-for-profit university-affiliated research center providing research and development in the areas of cybersecurity, undersea and air defense, space, national security analysis, special operations and strategic defense to our nation.
-She was appointed Co-Chair of the "Rising To The Challenge" Capital Campaign, where she was instrumental in the campaign exceeding its four billion-dollar goal, by over 2 billion dollars.
+She was appointed co-chair of the "Rising To The Challenge" Capital Campaign, where she was instrumental in the campaign exceeding its four billion-dollar goal, by over 2 billion dollars.
 This raised a total of $6.015 Billion for JHU and Johns Hopkins Medical.
 She has previously held a gubernatorial appointment to the Nevada Academy of Health and the Board of Economic Development for the state of Nevada.

 Miller is a graduate of Johns Hopkins University and a Chartered Financial Analyst.
-Fluent in Spanish and French, she has served as a translator and medical assistant for Volunteers in Medicine of Southern Nevada, a nonprofit organization that provides healthcare to the community regardless of the patient's ability to pay, she is a board member of the Murren Family Foundation, which focuses grants on education, security, healthcare and military veterans.
+Fluent in Spanish and French, she has served as a translator and medical assistant for Volunteers in Medicine of Southern Nevada, a nonprofit organization that provides healthcare to the community regardless of the patient's ability to pay.

 Miller and the Murren Family Foundation gave the founding $1 million gift to launch the Center for Women, Gender and Global Leadership at Howard University.

 In June 2022, Miller married fellow JHU Trustee and investor Bill Miller.